Ventas (NYSE:VTR) Issues FY19 Earnings Guidance

-Ventas (NYSE:VTR) updated its FY19 earnings guidance on Friday.
+Ventas (NYSE:VTR) issued an update on its FY19 earnings guidance on Friday morning.
 The company provided EPS guidance of $3.80-3.86 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.84.

+Ventas (NYSE:VTR) last released its earnings results on Friday, July 26th.
+The real estate investment trust reported $0.58 earnings per share for the quarter, missing the consensus estimate of $0.96 by ($0.38).
+The firm had revenue of $950.70 million during the quarter, compared to analyst estimates of $931.16 million.
+Ventas had a net margin of 13.34% and a return on equity of 4.78%.
+The business’s revenue was up .9% compared to the same quarter last year.
+During the same period in the prior year, the firm earned $0.46 earnings per share.
+On average, equities research analysts forecast that Ventas will post 3.83 EPS for the current year.

-Several research analysts have recently weighed in on the stock.
-Citigroup set a $14.00 price target on shares of General Electric and gave the stock a buy rating in a research note on Wednesday, June 19th.
-Raymond James set a C$13.50 target price on shares of Secure Energy Services and gave the company a strong-buy rating in a research note on Tuesday, April 30th.
-Mitsubishi UFJ Financial Group lifted their target price on shares of Ventas to $67.00 and gave the company a neutral rating in a research note on Wednesday, June 19th.
-BMO Capital Markets restated a hold rating and set a $73.00 target price on shares of Ventas in a research note on Monday.
-Finally, Bank of America set a $300.00 target price on shares of IDEXX Laboratories and gave the company a buy rating in a research note on Friday, June 21st.
-Two analysts have rated the stock with a sell rating, ten have issued a hold rating and three have issued a buy rating to the company.
-The company has a consensus rating of Hold and an average price target of $65.88.
+A number of equities analysts have recently commented on VTR shares.
+ValuEngine raised Zynerba Pharmaceuticals from a hold rating to a buy rating in a research report on Friday, May 17th.
+Citigroup set a $14.00 price objective on General Electric and gave the stock a buy rating in a research report on Wednesday, June 19th.
+Bank of America set a $300.00 price objective on IDEXX Laboratories and gave the stock a buy rating in a research report on Friday, June 21st.
+Raymond James set a C$13.50 price objective on Secure Energy Services and gave the stock a strong-buy rating in a research report on Tuesday, April 30th.
+Finally, Royal Bank of Canada lowered their price objective on from GBX 80 ($1.05) to GBX 75 ($0.98) and set an outperform rating for the company in a research report on Thursday, June 20th.
+Two research analysts have rated the stock with a sell rating, ten have issued a hold rating and three have given a buy rating to the company’s stock.
+The stock currently has a consensus rating of Hold and a consensus target price of $65.88.

 Ventas Company Profile